Home - HomeschoolMath.net

 Then come sections on angles (lessons 42-47), congruent triangles (48-50), and medians in triangles (51-53).
 The discussion here is on explorative basis, discovering the properties and theorems.

 Congruent triangles, or medians in triangles, are not usually found in your typical middle school math.
-Here RightStart Geometry does a big favor, in my opinion, to youngsters, because when they have already encountered and explored the triangle congruency theorems during middle school, it will be much easier for them in high school geometry.
+Here RightStart Geometry does a big favor to students, because when they have already encountered and explored the triangle congruency theorems during middle school, it will be much easier for them in high school geometry.
 In fact, high school students who have difficulty with geometry, probably would greatly benefit from studying RightStart Geometry first.

 Next come lessons centered around Pythagorean theorem (56-61).
 Again, I found the discussion to be more thorough and in-depth than typical school books.
 The student gets to explore and draw squares on the sides of the triangle for two lessons, construct geometrical proofs of the theorem, learn square root concept, apply Pythagorean theorem in word problems - and draw the square root spiral!